grasp-labs/ds-fastapi-middleware/docs/source/index.rst

-.. ds-fastapi-middleware documentation master file, created by sphinx-quickstart on Tue May 28 13:11:08 2024.
+.. ds-fastapi documentation master file, created by sphinx-quickstart on Tue May 28 13:11:08 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.